(Sapporo Dome)

 The Earth Moves

-Hokkaido Nippon-Ham Fighters, Pacific League, share Sapporo Dome with J-League Consadore Sapporo.
+Hokkaido Nippon-Ham Fighters of Pacific League share Sapporo Dome with J-League Consadore Sapporo.
 That is to say, this all-weather supersized dome is only stadium in Japan, which is home to both professional baseball and soccer club.

-They usually have a baseball field inside, while gigantic soccer stage is set outside to take care of the natural lawn.
-When necessary, baseball mode is changed for soccer use.
+They usually have a baseball field inside, while the gigantic soccer stage is set outside to take care of natural lawn.
+When necessary, the mode is changed for soccer use.

-After artificial turf is removed, using mobile sysytem, the hovering soccer stage slowly moves into the closed arena.
+After artificial turf is wound off, the hovering soccer stage slowly moves into the closed arena.
 It takes approximate 5 hours for switchover from baseball to soccer mode.

 This state-of-the-art facility stands on Hitsujigaoka Hill, which means "A Hill of Sheep" in Japanese.
 The lookout point of Hitsujigaoka Hill provides a sprawling view with a crowd of sheep grazing grass leisurely on wide meadows backed by Sapporo town area and Sapporo Dome.